African Art Reframed: Summary

 The authors note that artists often respond to questions of museum curation and display in their artworks.
 Notable artists analysed in this regard include: El Hadji Sy, Lusengu (Raphaël) Kalala and the New Figuratism school, Chéri Samba, Koffi Kouakou, Yinka Shonibare MBE, Sokari Douglas Camp, Aïda Muleneh, Jelili Atiku, Habib Koité, and Jean-Baptiste Tiémélé.
-This section asks "Who speaks for the artists?," and the book promotes examining the works and words of artists themselves as a way of circumnavigating the role of art critics and cultural brokers.
+This section asks "Who speaks for the artists?" and the book promotes examining the works and words of artists themselves as a way of circumnavigating the role of art critics and cultural brokers.

 Part Three introduces the concept of "unmixing," described as both a curatorial strategy and digital technology involving "the location and separation of semiotic elements that compose an artwork to enable curatorial contextualization, artistic interpretation, and audience perception."
-The unmixing method allows audiences to experience artists' creative processes and curators' framing decisions by digitally isolating material elements of artworks, which users can then "select, remove, and remix."
+The unmixing method allows audiences to experience artists' creative processes and curators' framing decisions by digitally isolating material elements of artworks, which users can then "select, remove, and remix".
 The authors tested this method at the Arts Libraries of the University of California, San Diego, where user testing surveys showed enthusiastic responses to its effectiveness as a pedagogical tool.
-They also apply the method to the Sheldon Art Gallery's 2007 exhibition on Josephine Baker, which drew upon earlier research by Bennetta Jules-Rosette.
+They also applied the method to the Sheldon Art Gallery's 2007 exhibition on Josephine Baker, which drew upon earlier research by Bennetta Jules-Rosette.

 The book emphasizes that the reframing of African art is a collective process involving multiple stakeholders: cultural brokers, collectors, curators, critics, publishers, and researchers who provide historical, anthropological, and aesthetic commentaries.
 Drawing on Howard Becker's concept of art as a "collective activity," the authors depict how aesthetic value emerges through public debate and consensus-building.
-The work includes a detailed chronological outline mapping significant developments in African art and the museum world, and concludes with nine guideposts for museum practice, including creating transparency in curatorial networks, expanding south-north connections, reworking genre classifications, and developing new learning strategies.
+The work includes a detailed chronological outline mapping significant developments in African art and the museum world, and concludes with nine guideposts for museum practice, including creating transparency in curatorial networks, expanding South-North connections, reworking genre classifications, and developing new learning strategies.